 A scientific approach to examining the world that embraces systems thinking therefore demands that we consider landscapes, regions or whole continents as systems.
 In these systems, elements such as land, air, water, human societies, plants, and animals, interact in ways that influence the likelihood that the system will survive or perish.

-The summer intensive course offers you an opportunity to visit and experience Icelandic land, ecosystems and communities first hand, and to hear the perspective from locals and local experts on contemporary and historical factors influencing (in this example) the Icelandic system.
+The summer intensive course offers you an opportunity to visit and experience Icelandic land, ecosystems, and communities first hand, and to hear the perspective from locals and local experts on contemporary and historical factors influencing (in this example) the Icelandic system.

-In addition, the course will function as a data-gathering field trip to allow the student team to pursue a pre-selected research project investigating possible effects of perturbations of the Icelandic system.
+In addition, the course will function as a data-gathering field trip to allow the student team to pursue a pre-selected research project investigating the possible effects of perturbations of the Icelandic system.

 A typical day might include:

 Attending lectures from selected local guest speakers on topics relevant to Iceland like:

 Geological and hydrological systems

 Impacts of glaciation

 Water and land on terrestrial and marine ecosystems and the resultant influences on agriculture and local energy systems